Loperamide for diarrhoea

 What if my child is sick (vomits)?

-- If your child is sick more than 30 minutes after having a dose of loperamide, you do not need to give them another dose.
-Wait until the next episode of diarrhoea.
+- If your child is sick more than 30 minutes after having a dose of Loperamide, do not give them another dose.
+Wait until the next normal dose.

 What if I forget to give it?